sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Mandatory
 ```

-**Authentication Application:** A software system that verifies and validates the identities of users or entities accessing a system through multifactor authentication.
+**Authentication Application:** This {term}`application component <application component>` is a software system that verifies and validates the identities of users or entities accessing a system through multifactor authentication.

 ```{list-table}
 :header-rows: 1